Privacy Notice

 For our notarial services, we retain personal information in line with our obligations under the Notarial Practice Rules.
 Notarial acts in the public form are preserved permanently.
 Notarial acts in the private form are stored for a minimum period of 12 years.

-For our solicitor matters, we retain information for a minimum of seven years and for so long as is necessary in relation to the relevant contract and matters relating to them.
+For our solicitor matters and subject to our obligations under anti-money laundering and sanctions legislation, we retain information for a minimum of seven years and for so long as is necessary in relation to the relevant contract and matters relating to them.
+Records retained to comply with our anti-money laundering and sanctions obligations are retained for a minimum of five years and for no longer than ten years.
+Please contact us for further details of applicable retention periods.

 When we delete or destroy personal data, we do so securely.
 Once we close the file, any original documents received are returned to their owners.
 When we archive documents, we archive relevant documents securely and keep electronic data on a secure server.